Storyblok

 STORYBLOK_PERSONAL_ACCESS_TOKEN: ${{secrets.STORYBLOK_PERSONAL_ACCESS_TOKEN}}

-run: yarn deploy --skipPrompts --name my-plugin --scope partner-portal
+run: yarn deploy --skipPrompts --name training-field --scope partner-portal

 In the last step, the field plugin is deployed with the CLI.
-Because the workflow is triggered programmatically, the deploy command executes in a non-interactive mode with the --skipPrompts option; so that the workflow does not wait for user input.
-The access token is implicitly be read from the environmental variable STORYBLOK_PERSONAL_ACCESS_TOKEN.
+Because the workflow is triggered programmatically, the deploy command executes in a non-interactive mode with the --skipPrompts option, so that the workflow does not wait for user input.
+The access token specified in the environmental variable STORYBLOK_PERSONAL_ACCESS_TOKEN is used.

 Change the --name option to the name of your field plugin.